 — according to most Indian traditions —

 There is however, still a problem at this stage.
 The attentive reader may have noticed that there is in this third diagram a gap between the innermost puruṣa section on the left, and the inner and outer prakṛti sections on the right: the different elements on the left are interconnected, and so are the elements on the right, but there are no cross-connections between the left and the right.
 The reason to depict it this way is that while there are many people who believe that there is something on the left, only few have a direct and continuous contact with it.
-This is not only a matter of personal experience: some philosophies and religions could be scaled on the degree to which they stress the oneness, or the difference between the world and the Divine and others the oneness between them.
+This is not only a matter of personal experience: some philosophies and religions stress the gap between the world and the Divine and others the oneness between them.
 Dualist philosophies like Samkhya tend to stress the presence of this gap; monist philosophies like Advaita Vedanta more typically deny it.
 Amongst the major religions too, some stress the difference between man and God, while others stress the oneness.